 1 heaping tablespoon fresh parsley, minced

-1/2 teaspoon Cavender’s All-Purpose Greek Seasoning or other seasoning blend
+1 teaspoon Cavender’s All-Purpose Greek Seasoning or another seasoning blend

 1/4 teaspoon fresh cracked black peppercorns